-c 1900 - Giuseppe Morello (Born Corleone, Sicily, May 2, 1867.
+c 1901 - Giuseppe Morello (Born Corleone, Sicily, May 2, 1867.
 Killed New York City, Aug.
 15, 1930).
 Known as "Piddu" or "Clutch Hand" (in erroneous reports as "Peter"), Morello and his brother-in-law Ignazio Lupo led a gang of extortionists and counterfeiters in Italian East Harlem, Manhattan's Lower East Side and Brooklyn.
 With the support of Sicilian/American Mafiosi like Vito Cascioferro and Pasquale Enea and with strong connections to Mafia organizations in New Orleans and Chicago, Morello was recognized as boss of bosses of the U.S. Mafia, perhaps the first man to hold that title.
-(Some have argued that Nicola Taranto and perhaps Candelaro Bettini, leaders of late 19th Century Sicilian-American counterfeiting rings, held the boss of bosses title earlier than Morello.)
+(Some have argued that Nicola Taranto and perhaps Candelaro Bettini, leaders of late 19th Century Sicilian-American counterfeiting rings, may have held the boss of bosses title earlier than Morello.)
 Morello was imprisoned in 1910 for counterfeiting.
 His organization subsequently broke down into what later became the Genovese (based in Manhattan), Gambino (Brooklyn, Bronx) and Lucchese (Bronx) Crime Families.

 c 1910 - Sebastiano DiGaetano was identified by an informant to the U.S. Secret Service as a key administrative figure over the New York Mafia during the first years of Morello's imprisonment.
 It is possible that he temporarily held the boss of bosses title until Morello-Lupo legal appeals failed and a new election could be held.
 DiGaetano appears to have been leader of the Brooklyn-based organization that later became the Bonanno Crime Family.
 In March of 1912, DiGaetano reportedly "lost his nerve."
-He was replaced as crime family boss by Nicola Schiro and as boss of bosses by the election of Salvatore "Toto" D'Aquila.
+He was replaced as crime family boss by Nicola Schiro and as boss of bosses by the election of former Morello lieutenant Salvatore "Toto" D'Aquila.